-- Short papers (5 pages, plus 1 page with references): Ideal for shorter contributions, tech transfer stories, early research results, experience reports, or visionary ideas.
+- Short papers (5 pages, plus 1 page with references): Ideal for shorter contributions, tech transfer stories, experience reports, or visionary ideas.

 - Long papers (10 pages, plus 2 pages with references): Ideal for practice-oriented research papers or case studies.

-Submissions should clearly identify the novel aspects of the approach, the industrial context in which it is applied, or it is relevant to, and the outcomes of its application (ideally supported by experimental results, especially for long papers), as well as what the audience is expected to learn.
+Submissions should clearly identify the novel aspects of the approach, the industrial context in which it is applied or which it is relevant to, and the outcomes of its application (ideally supported by experimental results, especially for long papers), as well as what the audience is expected to learn.

-All submissions will be evaluated based on significance, soundness, evaluation, quality of presentation, and appropriate discussion of related work.
+All submissions will be evaluated based on significance, soundness, thoroughness of evaluation, quality of presentation, and appropriate discussion of related work.
 Additional key reviewing criteria for the industry track are listed below.
-Not all criteria are appropriate for every submission, e.g., improvement on the state-of-the-practice may be irrelevant for an experience report; and the criteria will be adjusted to fit the given type of submission.
+Not all criteria are appropriate for every submission (for example, improvement on the state of the practice may be irrelevant for an experience report), and the criteria will be adjusted to fit the given type of submission.

-- for short paper: 5 pages for all text and figures, plus 1 page for references
+- for short papers: 5 pages for all text and figures, plus 1 page for references

-- for long paper: 10 pages for all text and figures plus 2 pages for references.
+- for long papers: 10 pages for all text and figures plus 2 pages for references.

 Submissions must be in English.